What Is the Fat-Burning Zone and Why Should You Care?

 Here’s where we tell you why the fat-burning zone exists.

-Your body burns calories 24-hours a day regardless of whether you’re moving or not.
-But when you move — be it fidgeting at your desk, playing tag with your kids, or pounding the pavement in your section of town — you burn more calories, and the extent of that burn is directly related to the intensity of your activity.
+Your body burns calories 24 hours a day regardless of whether you’re moving or not.
+But when you move — be it fidgeting at your desk, playing tag with your kids, or pounding the pavement in your section of town — you burn more calories, and the extent of that burn is directly related to the intensity of the activity.

 Whether those calories come from fat or carbs (in the form of glucose) is also influenced by exercise intensity.
 Research shows that low intensity exercise, like walking or jogging, burns a larger proportion of fat as fuel (hence the “fat burning zone” on cardio machines).
 Moderate to high intensity exercise (e.g., running, sprint intervals, and circuit training) causes the body to shift primarily to glucose, which can be broken down to supply energy at a faster rate.

-Here’s the catch: The fat-burning zone may help you burn a larger proportion of calories from fat as you work out, but high intensity exercise keeps your metabolism raised for longer after you finish, helping you burn more calories (and fat) overall.
-The tragedy of the fat-burning zone is that it misleads people into thinking they don’t have to challenge themselves to see results.
+Here’s the catch: The fat-burning zone may help you burn a larger proportion of calories from fat as you work out, but high-intensity exercise keeps your metabolism elevated for longer after you finish.
+This phenomenon is called the afterburn effect, or excess post-exercise oxygen consumption (EPOC).

 That said, always listen to your body — pushing your physical limits won’t feel comfortable, but it shouldn’t be unbearably painful either.